ErmiasTefera/Farmers-Loan-Facilitator-System/memory-bank/systemPatterns.md

 4. **Offline-First Design**: Robust offline capabilities with sync management
 5. **Proper Data Relationships**: Loan-payment relationships with automatic linking
 6. **Role-Based Access Control**: Comprehensive role management and switching
-7. **Performance Optimization**: Code splitting, optimistic updates, and caching
+7. **Performance Optimization**: Single-query data fetching, code splitting, and caching
+8. **Financial Institution Workspace**: Complete loan officer dashboard and application review
-8. **Security**: RLS policies and input validation
+9. **Security**: RLS policies and input validation
-9. **Testing**: Impersonation and offline testing patterns
+10. **Testing**: Impersonation and offline testing patterns
-10. **Internationalization**: Multi-language support with organized translations
+11. **Internationalization**: Multi-language support with organized translations

-These patterns ensure the system is scalable, maintainable, and provides an excellent user experience across all user roles and scenarios.
+These patterns ensure the system is scalable, maintainable, and provides an excellent user experience across all user roles and scenarios, with particular optimization for the Financial Institution workspace performance.